Masters of Urban Planning

 - Your statement of purpose

 - Three letters of recommendation

-- TOEFL or IELTS scores if you are an international student who is not exempt from this requirement
+- TOEFL or IELTS scores if you are an international student (official scores sent to University, code 1836)

 - Academic transcripts.